fredhutchio/unix_shell_intro/class1.md

 including:
 - working with files and directories
 - combining commands using pipes
-- repeating commands using for loops and shell scripts
+- repeating commands using for loops
 - searching files and their contents
+- retaining commands for reuse with shell scripts
 - customizing your shell

 A solid understanding of these basic principles is required prior to tackling material in our intermediate high performance computing (HPC) courses for both the on-premise clusters and cloud computing.

 By the end of this lesson,
 you should be able to:
-- FIXME
 - viewing files and directories
 - navigating paths
+- combining commands with pipes

 ## Getting started